nevolga/optmed/Readme.md

   - Output from the _KOA Protocol_ task as a KOA result tables

 ## How to reproduce the results on medium optimisation as described in Section _Growth medium optimisation_ and Table 2
 All necessary input files and configurations are available in this repository.
-The following instructions describe the tasks to run using the digital lab environment.
+The following instructions describe a custom task to run using the digital lab environment.

 ### Reinforcement Learning Environment
 This is a custom reinforcement learning (RL) environment for medium optimisation using the Gym interface.
 The biomass computation is performed as implemented in the [gws_gena](https://github.com/Constellab/gws_gena) library developed by the [Constellab](https://constellab.io/).
 The environment includes two main components: